Python vs Go

 Published 2026-03-14

 2025 was the year I moved from Python to Go.
-I was developing an internal automation tool for work in Python.
-As I was reaching 10,000 lines of code I started to hit a few roadblocks in mistakes I had made.
-I had also found some things I didn't like about the language.
-So I started looking elsewhere and found Go.
-In this article I will explain what got me away from Python and into Go.
+I was developing an internal automation tool for work and Python was my language of choice.
+As it was reaching 10,000 lines of code I started to hit roadblocks due to design mistakes I had made.
+I had also found some warts in how I used the language.
+Looking for inspiration, I found Go.
+This article will explain what got me away from Python and into Go.

 Error handling